GULPF/nimquery/README.md

 # nimquery
-A library for querying HTML using CSS-selectors, like JavaScripts `document.querySelector`.
+A library for querying HTML using CSS selectors, like JavaScripts `document.querySelector`.

+Supports all combinators, the comma operator and all [CSS3 selectors](https://www.w3.org/TR/css3-selectors) except the following (most of which have no meaning in a headless context):
+- :root
+- :link
+- :visited
+- :active
+- :hover
+- :focus
+- :target
+- :lang(fr)
+- :enabled
+- :disabled
+- :checked
+- ::first-line
+- ::first-letter
+- ::before
+- ::after

 ## Usage
 ```nim